named-data/jndn/INSTALL.md

 * TestEncodeDecodeFibEntry: Encode and decode a sample Protobuf message using ProtobufTlv.
 * TestChronoChat: A command-line chat application using the ChronoSync2013 API, compatible with ChronoChat-js.

-Running `mvn package` puts code documentation in target/apidocs.
+Running `mvn javadoc:javadoc` puts code documentation in target/site/apidocs.